jan-moravec/circular-frame-buffer/README.md

 ```
 are used for getting an unused and valid frame, that will be updated (populate with new data), and then set as ready.

-Since none or all frames can be taken or invalid, user must check if the frame is not a nullptr.
+Since none or all frames can be taken or invalid, the user must check if the frame is not a nullptr.

 If some frames are taken, they will not be updated until they are available.
-That means that they will be skipped in the getNewCurrent() function and will be "frozen", until updated again.
+That means that they will be skipped in the getNewCurrent() function and will be "frozen" until updated again.

-So, for example, if you create buffer with 6 frames and 4 of them are taken for long period of time, only 2 frames are available for updating.
-Also the user can not get more than the 2 new frames, since the 4 taken frames are temporarily deleted from the circular buffer.
+So, for example, if you create a buffer with 6 frames and 4 of them are taken for a long period of time, only 2 frames are available for updating.
+Also, the user can not get more than the 2 new frames, since the 4 taken frames are temporarily deleted from the circular buffer.

 ## Recommendation

-I tried to test all the function to guarantee it to be thread safe.
-But for the est performance, you should always create enough frames in the buffer.
-If you know you application will take 32 frames at a time, make the buffer like 64 frames wide.
+I tried to test all the function to guarantee it to be thread-safe.
+But for the best performance, you should always create enough frames in the buffer.
+If you know your application will take 32 frames at a time, make the buffer like 64 frames wide.

 Once all frames are taken, it can not save new data.